|Lat/Lon:||44.39830°N / 103.7593°W|

 Access from downtown Deadwood is easy.
 Start at the intersection of Main and Denver Streets, and then go up Denver Street.
 Denver Street will soon turn into Pine Crest Lane, which is also a forest road, BHNF133.
 Normally, there is not much traffic, so you may have the road all to yourself if you want to hike up to the trailhead from Deadwood.
 Around 3 miles up, you will come to a picnic area and parking lot.
 There you will find the Mount Theodore Roosevelt trailhead.

-If you are traveling in from Interstate 90, you can access BHNF133 from highway 85.
-You can park at that intersection and hike the forest road about 3 miles until you come to the picnic area and Roosevelt Trail head.
+If you are traveling in from Interstate 90, you can access BHNF133 from Highway85.
+You can park at that intersection and hike the forest road about 3 miles until you come to the picnic area and Mount Roosevelt trailhead.

 The loop trail route to the summit is well-maintained.
 At around a mile in total length, and with a gentle grade, it makes access to the summit possible for almost everyone.
 There is about 150 feet in rise from the trailhead to the summit.
 The trail winds through aspen groves and pine forest, and past small boulder fields.
 Part of the view south from the boulder field is quite scenic.
 Colorful ground foliage adds to the beauty of an autumn hike through the golden aspens.
 Besides the Friendship Tower, there is also an observation deck above a small boulder field to the northwest.
 That overlook deck is accessible by a short pathway just off the loop trail.

 Since this is all public land, there is no red tape, outside of observing campfire safety.

 This area is open year-around.
 The roads to the trailhead are not always promptly plowed, but they are maintained.
 Summer lightning and winter blizzards will probably be your major deterrents.
 For the latest weather information for this area, click here:

 Mount Theodore Roosevelt - Deadwood Area Weather

 The Deadwood area has many hotels, resorts and campgrounds: